Want to start a freelancing but don’t know where to find work? We’ve got just the thing for you.

 Anyway, without further ado, here’s your list of websites for online work.

 Upwork (previously known as oDesk) has over 1.5 million clients making it one of the biggest freelancing sites.
 Upwork is suitable for every type of freelancer.
 You can find both short- and long-term projects available in hourly and per-project work.
 There are quite a large number of low paying jobs but professional experience and a good profile can definitely help you attract the higher paying gigs.

 Note: Elance.com (previously one of Upwork’s biggest competitors) is now an Upwork company as well.

 Freelancer is one of the biggest freelancing site and offers millions of projects.
 As a freelancer, you compete with other freelancers in contests to showcase your skills.
 The best freelancer gets the job.
 Entry level freelancers may find it challenging to get a footing however, many clients are willing to give new freelancers a chance.

 FlexJobs is an online resource that collects thousands of verified job postings that offer flexible, telecommuting, part time and freelance positions.
 Flexjobs is quite popular because it filters out scams so you are assured of real jobs.
 FlexJobs charges a membership fee of $14.95 per month, $29.95 for 3 months and $49.95 annually.

-Guru is another online freelancing site that connects all types of freelancers with clients from all over the world.
+Guru is another online freelancing site like Upwork that connects all types of freelancers with clients from all over the world.
 Freelancers build profiles with portfolios of work on Guru giving employers a chance to see your expertise.
 Guru has a daily job-matching feature to help freelancers find new opportunities.

 Craigslist is not just a place for buying and selling.
 If you look in the jobs section, you can actually come across some great freelancing jobs – locally and internationally.